lyricity/kb/README.md

 To stay consistent with Discord's terminology, we will use the following terms with specific meanings.
 Be especially mindful of this if we capitalize the first letter in a doc.

 - **User** is an individual Discord User.
-A single person can make multiple accounts representing multiple Users.
+Not to be confused with person (an individual human) or Member.

+  - **Alt** is a User that is a secondary account otherwise belonging to the same person as another User.

 - **Guild** is a specific Discord Guild.
 Guilds are also sometimes referred to as Servers in the Discord client.